Prompt Injection Defense Lab: Attack and Defend Your Own LLM App

 Isn't the LLM-based classifier itself vulnerable to injection?

 In theory, yes.
 But in practice it is much harder to attack.
 The classifier treats user input as data to classify, not as instructions to follow.
-The user's text appears in a delimited data field, never in the classifier's system prompt.
-An attacker would need to craft input that attacks the main model while simultaneously fooling the classifier — a much harder challenge.
+An attacker would need to craft input that simultaneously attacks the main model and fools the classifier — a much harder challenge than attacking one model alone.

 Summary